Signed in as:

 GRANT FUNDS.
 The Committee shares information on grant opportunities that fund water quality restoration and protection initiatives, and seeks opportunities to jointly apply for grants that will create efficiencies and cost savings for municipal water quality protection and restoration activities.

 JOINT TRAINING.
-The Committee shares resources and exchanges information on public events, programming and training sessions for compliance with the General Permit for Stormwater Discharges from MS4s.
-Training focuses on illicit discharge detection and elimination; regulatory enforcement on construction site run-off control and post-construction stormwater management; and municipal facility and public parks “good housekeeping” practices to reduce pollutant discharges into the harbors and bays.
+The Committee shares resources and exchanges information on public events, programming and training sessions for compliance with the New York State General Permit for Stormwater Discharges from MS4s.
+Training focuses on illicit discharge detection and elimination; regulatory enforcement on construction site run-off control and post-construction stormwater management; and municipal “good housekeeping” practices to reduce pollutant discharges into the harbors and bays.

 Powered by GoDaddy Website Builder